rayfin774/Face-and-Hand-Gestures-Detection-model/README.md

-ALL ABOUT MY  Face and Hand Gesture Recognition Model
+All About T MY  Face and Hand Gesture Recognition Model

 This project is a real-time face and hand gesture recognition system developed using Python, MediaPipe, and OpenCV.
 It detects both facial expressions and hand gestures simultaneously from